 Odds and Ends: $200

 This includes a transition strip, plumbing materials, and a few other things that I’m sure I’m forgetting.

 Total estimated cost of our kitchen remodel: $710

 Now, that isn’t too bad, huh?
 We were really stunned at how inexpensively we were able to completely remodel our kitchen.

-But we are very happy with it, and I’ve already made lots of good memories in it.
+However, we are very happy with it, and I’ve already made a lot of good memories in it.
 Plus, it is a lot more functional in the design than my old kitchen was.